 The DIC displays are shown in the center of the instrument cluster in the Info app.
-See Instrument Cluster (Base and Midlevel) ⇒ 88 or Instrument Cluster (Uplevel) ⇒ 91.
+See Instrument Cluster (Base and Midlevel) ⇒ 88 or Instrument Cluster (Uplevel) ⇒ 91 or Instrument Cluster (Denali Only) ⇒ 93.
 The displays show the status of many vehicle systems.
+The controls for the DIC are on the right steering wheel control.

-\triangle or ∇ : Press to move up or down in a list.
+$\triangle$ or $\nabla$ : Press to move up or down in a list.

-\triangleleft or \triangleright : Press to move between the interactive display zones in the cluster.
+$\triangleleft$ or $\triangleright$ : Press to move between the interactive display zones in the cluster.